EffectOrientedProgramming/book/Examples/README.md

    where you unzipped the repository and open the `build.sbt` file.

 4. Go to the menu and select: <br />
    `View | Tool Windows | sbt`.
-Right click the directory name, and reload the sbt project.
+Right-click the directory name, and reload the sbt project.
-   This should ensure your machine has all nessessary plugins and extentions installed.
+   This should ensure your machine has all necessary plugins and extensions installed.

 5. In a terminal, run the command:
   > sbt

 This will open the sbt shell.
 From there, you can run the programs in your project.

-6. Here are several usefull comands when using the sbt shell:
+6. Here are several useful commands when using the sbt shell:

 > compile